luan098/my-app/README.md

-# Getting Started with Create React App
+# Getting Started With This React Project Base

+You can clone this project and use to create a typescript react app.

+* Features from this version:
+- eslint
+- prettier

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+**Note: This project have basic configuration files inside, feel free to change add your preferences** **This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).**

 ## Available Scripts